loicdescotte/loicdescotte.github.io/_posts/2017-01-22-spark2-datasets-type-safety.md

      //
   ```

-  With Frameless, you won't have this problem :
+  With Frameless, you won't have this problem as it gives you Options :

   ```scala
       val leftJoined: TypedDataset[(Department, Option[Person])] = departments.joinLeft(people, departments('id), people('deptId))